TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/3-implement-individual-database-queries.rst

 object you will start with.
 With the method ``setLimit()``, you set the maximum count of objects you will get.

-At first, the usage of a ``Query`` object with ``Constraint`` objects instead of directly written SQL statements looks very inefficient.
-But doing so here in Extbase makes possible a complete abstraction of the storage backend.
-Neos Flow does the same with its ``Query`` object and an identical API, so you can now easily port your query code to Neos Flow.
+At first sight the usage of a `Query` object with `Constraint` objects instead of directly written SQL statements may look inefficient.
+But doing so here with Extbase makes complete abstraction of the storage backend possible.
+Neos Flow does the same with its `Query` object and an identical API, so you can now easily port your query code to Neos Flow.

 .. note::